apache/beam/contributor-docs/code-change-guide.md

 Option 2: If you're using the Dataflow runner, use [custom containers](https://cloud.google.com/dataflow/docs/guides/using-custom-containers).

-It is convenient to use [official Beam SDK container image](https://gcr.io/apache-beam-testing/beam-sdk) as base then apply your changes.
+It is convenient to use the [official Beam SDK container image](https://gcr.io/apache-beam-testing/beam-sdk) as a base and then apply your changes.

 ## Run your pipeline with modified beam code